Code-Institute-Submissions/johnston9-ms2-apis/README.md

 ### Further Testing

-- The three coin fetch features were tested extensively and all work with no errors.
+- The three coin-fetch features were tested extensively and all work with no errors.
   See Interactive cryptocurrency data fields image and Frequent user image for images of coin price feature with price fetched and exchanges feature with prices fetched.
-Below is the image of the price chang feature with data fetched.
+Below is the image of the price change feature with data fetched.

 <p align="center">